oracle/node-oracledb/doc/api.md

 This readonly property gives a string representation of the Oracle database version which is useful for display.

-Note if you connect to Oracle Database 18, the version will only be accurate if node-oracledb is also using Oracle Database 18 client libraries.
+Note if you connect to Oracle Database 18, or later, then the version will only be accurate if node-oracledb is also using Oracle Database 18, or later, client libraries.
 Otherwise it will show the base release such as "18.0.0.0.0" instead of "18.3.0.0.0".

 This property was added in node-oracledb 2.2.